GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-rando.rst

 .. note::
   ``14`` is already a huge amount of POI, but it's possible to add more

-TREK_EXPORT_INFORMATION_DESK_LIST_LIMIT
+Trek export information desk list limit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Limit of the number of information desks on treks pdf.
+Limit of the number of information desks on treks PDF.

 Example::